Practical Guides

 super("appmonTxAspect");

-// Explicitly specify the bean ID of the SqlSessionFactory to use
+// Explicitly set the bean ID of the SqlSessionFactory to be linked

 setSqlSessionFactoryBeanId("appmonSqlSessionFactory");